koayon/awesome-adaptive-computation/README.md

 `Adaptive Computation` is the ability of a machine learning system to adjust its `function` and `compute budget` for each example.
 We can think of this as giving models [System 2](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) thinking.

+[The Bitter Lesson]() LINK states that the scalable methods that should focus Machine Learning Research on are `Learning` and `Search`.
+Large pre-trained models focus traditionally on learning at train time and finetuning methods like RLHF are also about learning.
+Search on the other hand can be thought of as general approaches to get good performance by spending more compute at _inference_ time.

+---

 In this repo, links are organised by topic and have explanations so you can decide what you would like to read.
 Especially recommended links are starred 🌟

 Star this repository to see the latest developments in this research field.